Eomm/blog-posts/README.md

 ### SSR

-Now let's proceed adding a bit of server side rendering using the `handlerbars` engine.
+Now let's proceed by adding a bit of server side rendering using the `handlerbars` engine.

 We need to configure it first: